-The work outlined in this document builds on the previous 5-year research plan, closing completed projects, extending efforts where needed, and adding new avenues in response to new information.
-Appendix II provides a detailed summary of the previous plan and the status of the work specific undertaken.
+The work outlined in this document builds on the previous a 5-Year Biological and Ecosystem Science Research Plan (IPHC-2019-BESRP-5YP), closing completed projects, extending efforts where needed, and adding new avenues in response to new information.
+Appendix I provides a detailed summary of the previous plan and the status of the work specifically undertaken.
 Key highlights relevant to the stock assessment and MSE include: